AscendLab

 ETF contributions

-Estimate monthly investing scenarios with annual return and expense ratio assumptions.
+Estimate monthly or weekly investing scenarios with annual return and expense ratio assumptions.

 Savings habits

-Compare how different monthly contributions change the long-term projection.
+Compare how different recurring contributions change the long-term projection.

 Fee comparison

-See how annual fees reduce the estimated balance over time.
+See how annual fees reduce the estimated balance over time compared with a no-fee scenario.

 Planning examples